Shammuramat f Ancient Assyrian

 "protection".
 This was the name of a 5th-century king of Galicia (from the Germanic tribe of the Suebi).
 It was later the name of kings of Asturias and León, though their names are usually spelled in the Spanish form Bermudo

-VIRGINIA f English, Italian, Spanish, Portuguese, Swedish, Romanian, Ancient Roman
+Virginia f English, Italian, Spanish, Portuguese, Romanian, Greek, Ancient Roman

 Feminine form of the Roman family name Verginius

-which is of unknown meaning, but long associated with Latin virgo "maid, virgin"
+, which is of unknown meaning, but long associated with Latin virgo "maid, virgin"

 .
 According to a legend, it was the name of a Roman woman killed by her father so as to save her from the clutches of a crooked official.... [more]

-VITUS m Ancient Roman
+Vitus m Ancient Roman

-Roman name which was derived from Latin vita "life"
+Roman name that was derived from Latin vita "life"

 .
 Saint Vitus was a child martyred in Sicily in the early 4th century.
 From an early date this name was confused with the Germanic name Wido

 Waldo m English, Ancient Germanic

 Originally a short form of Germanic names containing the element wald

 .
 In the Middle Ages this name became the basis for a surname.
 Its present use in the English-speaking world is usually in honour of Ralph Waldo Emerson (1803-1882), an American poet and author who wrote on transcendentalism.
 He was (probably) named after the 12th-century Christian radical Peter Waldo, who was from Lyons in France.
 Though Waldo and his followers, called the Waldensians, were declared heretics at the time, they were later admired by Protestants.

-WALDOBERT m Ancient Germanic
+Waldobert m Ancient Germanic